A printable version of the program can be found here.

 7 - 8 a.m.
 Breakfast

 8:15 - 9:15 a.m.
 Concurrent Sessions

 CCS Session: Reconciliation Entries in ACE

-Precis: With the recent changes CBP has made to the Reconciliation process, make sure you are compliant and optimizing the process.
-We will review and explore how ACE affects reconciliation as well as review some of the items you should keep front and center when utilizing the reconciliation process.
+Precis: When and how to utilize CBP’s entry reconciliation process for post entry changes.
+This session will review CBP’s current entry reconciliation program, as well as review how this program will change when fully integrated into ACE. make sure you are compliant and optimizing the process.
+We will review and explore how to use the reconciliation program as well as review some of the items you should keep front and center when preparing your reconciliation entries.

 - George Tuttle III, Law Office of George R. Tuttle, A.P.C.